 - (i) A student shall be guilty of misconduct and breach of discipline if he or she violates any of the provisions of the standing orders issued by the Institute.
-Any case of indiscipline received / observed shall be referred to Dean Students Welfare (DSW) who after considering the case may decide as under: - (a) Dispose off the case, depending upon the nature of indiscipline/misconduct at his own level. - (b) Refer the case to Proctorial Board for enquiry. - (c) Forward the case to the Vice-Chancellor with his detailed comments. - (ii) The Vice Chancellor may suspend a student(s), for an act of indiscipline which is detrimental to healthy atmosphere / law & order in the campus, if in his judgment a prima facie case of breach of discipline exists against the student(s) and institute an inquiry by Proctorial Board.
+Any case of indiscipline received / observed shall be referred to Dean Students Welfare (DSW) who after considering the case may decide as under: - (a) Dispose of the case, depending upon the nature of indiscipline/ misconduct, at his own level. - (b) Forward the case to the Vice-Chancellor with his detailed comments. - (ii) The Vice Chancellor may suspend a student(s), for an act of indiscipline which is detrimental to healthy atmosphere / law & order in the campus, if in his judgment a prima facie case of breach of discipline exists against the student(s) and institute an inquiry by Proctorial Board.